Part I- Homeownership as Part of the American Dream

 https://www.hud.gov/sites/dfiles/FHEO/documents/AFFH%20Fact%20Sheet.pdf

-The objective was and continues to be the creation of progressive urban mini-cities within the suburbs.
-Suburbs will be swallowed up by larger cities nearby, subject to federal mandates to control zoning and development.
-Eliminating single-family zoning and forcing the building of medium to high-density low-income housing creates mini urban-styled downtowns.
+The objective was, and continues to be, the creation of progressive urban mini-cities within the suburbs.
+Suburbs will be absorbed by larger cities nearby, subject to federal mandates to control zoning and development.
+Eliminating single-family zoning and requiring the construction of medium- to high-density, low-income housing creates mini urban-styled downtowns.

 Turning over local government control to state-level bureaucracies is the key to destroying the suburban lifestyle and appears to be the objective.

 AFFH works by holding hostage the issuance of U.S. Department of Housing and Urban Development (HUD) Community Development Block Grants.
-Suburbs will be prohibited from receiving millions of dollars in HUD grants unless they eliminate single-family zoning, install low- and moderate-cost housing, and agree to consolidate and densify commercial and residential districts like stack-and-pack neighborhoods in urban areas.
-Non-compliance may lead to Highway funds being withheld.
-Any objections by local municipalities could get municipal leaders of the suburbs sued for discrimination by civil rights groups or the federal government.
+Suburbs will be prohibited from receiving millions of dollars in HUD grants unless they eliminate single-family zoning, install low- moderate-income housing, and agree to consolidate and densify commercial and residential districts, such as stack-and-pack neighborhoods in urban areas.
+Non—compliance may result in the withholding of highway funds.
+Any objections by local municipalities could result in lawsuits against suburban municipal leaders for discrimination by civil rights groups or the federal government.

 California planned the reconstruction of neighborhoods by elected and unelected bureaucrats: Targeted elimination of Single-family is to be replaced by High-Density stack and pack housing: